Overview

 What You Are Actually Getting

-Banks in India almost never offer a fixed rate home loan for the full 20–30-year tenure.
-What is typically marketed as "fixed rate" is a semi-fixed product — the rate is locked for 2–3 years, after which it automatically converts to a floating rate.
-True fixed-rate products for the complete tenure are offered mainly by NBFCs such as PNB Housing Finance, Bajaj Housing Finance, and a few others.
+Banks in India almost never offer a fixed rate home loan for the full 20-30-year tenure.
+What's typically marketed as "fixed rate" is a semi-fixed product: the rate holds for 2-3 years, then converts to floating automatically.
+True fixed-rate products covering the full tenure come mainly from NBFCs such as PNB Housing Finance, Bajaj Housing Finance, and a handful of others.

-In June 2026, true fixed home loan rates stand at 12–13%.
-This is 3–4 percentage points higher than comparable floating rate products.
+In June 2026, true fixed home loan rates stand at 12-13%, which is 3-4 percentage points above comparable floating rate products.

 What That Rate Gap Costs You